skillitzimberg/ua-clone/PLANNING.md

 * Anything else you can think of to make this a strong portfolio piece!

 ## Work Log (to track work done without code written)
-10 am - researching node_modules/@types/jasmine/index.d.ts errors that I'm getting when trying to run Jasmine tests on the basic project delivered using Angular CLI.
+- 10 am - researching node_modules/@types/jasmine/index.d.ts errors that I'm getting when trying to run Jasmine tests on the basic project delivered using Angular CLI.
 It looks like it may be a versioning issue between Jasmine & TypeScript.
 I don't know yet.

+- 10:15 am - dissecting UA website's html/css in preparation for building out the store components.

 ## Planning Guidelines (for my own reference)